Risks and Opportunities Associated with Climate Change

 GRI Content: G4-2, G4-EC2

 Evaluating and managing risks associated with climate change remain priorities for SGS.
-While our business operations may not be as energy intensive and resource depleting as some industry sectors, as a multinational company our operations are locally exposed to various types and degrees of regulatory, physical and socio-economic risks.
+While our business operations may not be as energy intensive and resource depleting as some other industry sectors, we are a multinational company whose operations are locally exposed to various types and degrees of regulatory, physical and socio-economic risks.

-Through our wide range of services, climate change represents an opportunity for SGS, as we help our customers with climate change mitigation and adaptation.
-Due to the nature of climate change, the potential impacts are difficult to accurately predict.
-The following risks and opportunities are those which are the most tangible to our operations and are assessed on a regular basis as we monitor our sustainability projects and report to the CDP.
+Climate change represents an opportunity for SGS due to our wide range of services that help our customers with mitigation and adaptation.
+The potential impacts of climate change are difficult to accurately predict, so the following risks and opportunities are those most tangible to our operations.
+We assess our risks and opportunities on a regular basis, as we monitor our sustainability projects and report to the CDP.

 The content of this webpage has been verified and assured.

-We believe that a greater incidence of extreme precipitation events, flooding and cyclones is the most significant physical risk to SGS from climate change.
-SGS has developed business continuity guidelines, which include planning for natural disasters.
+The most significant physical risk to our operations from climate change is the greater incidence of extreme precipitation events, flooding and cyclones.
+We have developed business continuity guidelines, which include planning for natural disasters.
 Costs relating to the management of such issues are linked to establishing contingency plans and systems, increases in insurance premiums and potential loss of revenue from business interruption.

-Description of risk Associated impact Financial implication Mitigation Cost of mitigation Regulatory The implementation of fuel or energy taxes or higher carbon taxes could lead to higher energy and fuel prices An increase in global vehicle and non-transport fuel pricing would impact overheads (e.g. fuel and electricity costs, carbon tax) Energy and fuel efficiency projects of our affiliates include our Energy Efficiency in Buildings (EEB) program, the SGS Vehicle Fuel Emissions policy, sustainable driving practices and in-vehicle monitoring systems, and our Do More With Less campaign.
+Description of risk Associated impact Financial implication Mitigation Cost of mitigation Regulatory The implementation of fuel or energy taxes or higher carbon taxes could lead to higher energy and fuel prices.
+An increase in global vehicle and non-transport fuel pricing would impact overheads (e.g. fuel and electricity costs, carbon tax).
+Energy- and fuel-efficiency projects of our affiliates include our Energy Efficiency in Buildings (EEB) program, the SGS Vehicle Fuel Emissions policy, sustainable driving practices and in-vehicle monitoring systems as well as our Do More With Less campaign.

 We have committed to ambitious targets to limit CO2 emissions from fleets by 2020.
 In addition, SGS is a signatory to the WBCSD Energy Efficiency in Buildings (EEB) Manifesto.
 Under this manifesto, we have committed to a 20% reduction in CO2 emissions for all offices and laboratories we own (by full-time equivalent headcount and by unit of revenue).
 Progress against our EEB targets is tracked via the SGS Energy Rating Tool for Offices and Laboratories, and reported to the WBCSD.